-An emergency fund is a savings account for unexpected expenses.
+An emergency fund is a savings account for unexpected situations.
 It offers peace of mind and personal freedom.
-The money in an emergency fund can pay for living expenses while income sources are interrupted.
+The money in emergency funds can pay for unexpected expenses and for basic living expenses while income sources are interrupted.
 It’s not meant to cover additional purchases or luxury goods.

 Don’t have an emergency fund?

 Start small and build the account with automatic savings transfers each pay period.
 Start a savings habit with as little as $5 and incrementally increase as you begin to adjust priorities.
-Ideally, the more you save the faster you’ll get to the 6-9 months financial cushion.
+Ideally, the more you save the faster you’ll reach your goals.

-- To start an emergency savings account, open an account at your bank or credit union.
-You can ask to have this account labeled as an Emergency Fund (you might be able to do this yourself online).
+- To start the two emergency savings account, open accounts at your bank or credit union.
+You can ask to have this account renamed as mentioned above.

-- Set automatic transfers or deposits into the emergency account until you’ve reached the desired number of months.
+- For both funds, set automatic transfers or deposits into each account until you’ve reached your targets.

-- Replenish the emergency fund as soon as you can after each use.
+- Replenish your funds as soon as you can after each use.

 - Review and revise your funds as your life and money situations change.